jostylr/event-when/eventwhen.md

  All methods return the object itself for chaining.

-* .emit(str event, [obj data], [obj invoker], [bool immediate] ).
+* .emit(str event, [obj data], [bool immediate] ).
 Invokes all attached functions to Event, passing in the Data object as the only argument to the attached functions.
-The function will be called in the context of Invoker or an empty object. returns gcd.
-If third or fourth argument is a boolean and is TRUE, then the event is acted on immediately.
+If third argument is a boolean and is TRUE, then the event is acted on immediately.
 Otherwise the event is invoked after current queue is cleared.
+.emitWhen(str event, [fired events], [bool immediate] ) This has the same semantics as emit except the [fired events] array has a series of events that must occur (any order) before this event is emitted.
+The object data of each fired event is merged in with the others for the final data object.
-* .on(str event, fun handle, [obj invoker], [bool first])  Attaches function Handle to the string Event.
-The function gets stored in the .last property; (in case of anonymous function, this might be useful).
-If third argument is present, then the function will be bound to that invoker.
-This binding will get overriden on a per event basis if an invoker is used.
-No invoker leads to an empty object being used.
+* .on(str event, fun handle, [bool first])  Attaches function Handle to the string  Event.
+The function gets stored in the .last property; (in case of anonymous function (maybe binding in progress), this might be useful).
 The boolean first if present and TRUE will lead to the handle being pushed in front of the current handlers on the event.
 * .off(str event, fun handle) Removes function Handle from Event.
 * .off(str event) Removes all function handlers on Event.
 * .off()  Removes all events.
 Ouch.